Rishabh10077/Kzilla/README.md

 # Fitness Tracker

-A simple web application to log workouts, set fitness goals, and track progress in real-time.
+This is a simple website to log workouts, set fitness goals, and track progress in real-time.
 This app helps users to take charge of their fitness journey by providing an easy-to-use interface for logging exercises and calculating calories burned based on workout duration.

 ## Features